Ashwani94kr/Atliq_hotel_insights_2.0/README.md

 # Atliq_hotel_insights_2.0
-This is the updated version of Prevision Hospitality Domain project of ATLIQ based some useful feedback from stakeholder
+This is the updated version of previous Hospitality Domain project of ATLIQ based some useful feedback from stakeholder

 # Problem Statement
 ## Provide Insight to revenue team in Hospitality Domain